-Three Months Ended March 31, 2022 2021 (dollars in thousan ds) Compensation and benefits-GAAP \$ 77,785 \$ 89,234 Adjustment to compensation and benefits (1) (38,588) (36,699) Compensation and Benefits-Economic Income Basis-Non-GAAP \$ 39,197 \$ 52,535 , Interest expense-GAAP \$ 3,285 \$ 4,868 Adjustment to interest expense (2) (246) (434) Interest Expense-Economic Income Basis-Non-GAAP \$ 3,039 \$ 4,434 General, administrative and other expenses-GAAP \$ 27,316 \$ 27,376 Adjustment to general, administrative and other expenses (3) (7,989) (6,825) General, Administrative and Other Expenses-Economic Income Basis-Non-GAAP \$ 19,327 \$ 20,551
+Three Months Ended September 30, Nine Months Ended September 30, 2022 2021 2022 2021 (dollars in thous ands) Compensation and benefits-GAAP \$ 67,130 \$ 53,078 \$ 224,658 \$ 201,759 Adjustment to compensation and benefits (1) (26,195) (18,633) (86,515) (78,991) Compensation and Benefits-Economic Income Basis-Non-GAAP \$ 40,935 \$ 34,445 \$ 138,143 \$ 122,768 Interest expense-GAAP \$ 3,876 \$ 3,277 \$ 10,588 \$ 12,280 Adjustment to interest expense (2) (263) (239) (763) (1,024) Interest Expense-Economic Income Basis-Non-GAAP \$ 3,613 \$ 3,038 \$ 9,825 \$ 11,256 General, administrative and other expenses-GAAP \$ 28,290 \$ 39,672 \$ 82,031 \$ 92,070 Adjustment to general, administrative and other expenses (3) (7,043) (20,712) (22,799) (35,017) General, Administrative and Other Expenses-Economic Income Basis- Non-GAAP \$ 21,247 \$ 18,960 \$ 59,232 \$ 57,053

-(1) Adjustment to exclude equity-based compensation, as management does not consider these non-cash expenses to be reflective of our operating performance.
-The fair value of RSUs that are settled in cash to employees or executive managing directors, where the number of RSUs to be settled in cash is not certain at the time of the grant, is included as an expense at the time of settlement.
-Where the number of RSUs to be settled in cash is certain on the grant date, the expense is recognized during the performance period to which the award relates.
-In addition, expenses related to incentive income profit-sharing arrangements are generally recognized at the same time the related incentive income revenue is recognized, as management reviews the total compensation expense related to these arrangements in relation to any incentive income earned by the relevant fund.
-Deferred cash compensation is expensed in full during the performance period to which the award relates for Economic Income, rather than over the service period for GAAP.

-(2) Adjustment to exclude amounts related to non-cash interest expense accretion on debt.
-The 2020 Term Loan and the Debt Securities were each recognized at a significant discount, as proceeds from each borrowing were allocated to warrant liabilities and the 2019 Preferred Units, respectively, resulting in non-cash accretion to par over time through interest expense for GAAP.
-Management excludes these non-cash expenses from Economic Income, as it does not consider it to be reflective of our economic borrowing costs.

-(3) Adjustment to exclude depreciation, amortization, and losses on fixed assets, as management does not consider these items to be reflective of our operating performance.
-Impairment of right-of-use lease assets is excluded from Economic Income at the time impairment is recognized for GAAP and the impact is then amortized for Economic Income over the lease term.
-Further, rent expense is offset by subrental income.
-Additionally, recurring placement and related service fees are excluded, as management considers these fees a reduction in management fees, not an expense.
+- (1) Adjustment to exclude equity-based compensation, net of cash settled RSUs.
+When the number of RSUs to be settled in cash is discretionary at the time of the grant, then the fair value of RSUs that are settled in cash is included as an expense at the time of settlement.
+When the number of RSUs to be settled in cash is certain on the grant date, then the expense is recognized during the performance period to which the award relates.
+In addition, expenses related to incentive income profit-sharing arrangements are generally recognized at the same time the related incentive income revenue is recognized, as management reviews the total compensation expense related to these arrangements in relation to any incentive income earned from the relevant fund.
+For Economic income deferred cash compensation is expensed in full during the performance period to which the award relates to, rather than over the service period for GAAP as management views the compensation expense impact in relation to the performance period. - (2) Adjustment to exclude amounts related to non-cash interest expense accretion on debt.
+The 2020 Term Loan and the Debt Securities, which were issued in connection with the Recapitalization, were each recognized at a significant discount, as proceeds from each borrowing were allocated to warrant liabilities and the 2019 Preferred Units, respectively, resulting in non-cash accretion to par over time through interest expense for GAAP.
+The Debt Securities and the 2019 Preferred Units were fully redeemed in 2020.
+Management excludes this non-cash expense from Economic Income, as it does not consider it to be reflective of our economic borrowing costs. - (3) Adjustment to exclude depreciation, amortization, and losses on fixed assets, as management does not consider these items to be reflective of our operating performance.
+Impairment of right-ofuse lease assets is excluded from Economic Income at the time the impairment is recognized for GAAP and the impact is then amortized over the lease term for Economic Income, as management evaluates impairment expenses over the life of the related lease asset and considers the impairment charge to be nonrecurring in nature.
+Additionally, rent expense is offset by subrental income as management evaluates rent expenses on a net basis.
+Further, recurring placement and related service fees are excluded, as management considers these fees a reduction in management fees, not an expense.